jpettersson/airport_events/README.md

 airport_events
 ==============

 airport-events is a MacOS specific library that receives WiFi related events.
-It currently supports:

 ```
 event           parameters                    triggers when